Last modified: October 25, 2022

 8.2 Term.
 Authorization to charge your chosen payment method account will remain in effect until you cancel or modify your preference.
 You agree that charges may be accumulated as incurred and may be submitted as one or more aggregate charges during or at the end of the applicable billing cycle.

 8.3 Responsibility for Changes.
-You are responsible for all charges incurred by usage of your Account.
-If your payment method fails or you are past due on amounts owed, we may collect fees owed using other collection mechanisms.
-You are also responsible for paying any governmental taxes imposed on your use of the Services, including, but not limited to, sales, use, or value-added taxes.
+You are responsible for all charges incurred by usage of your Instance (whether made by you or anyone who may use your Instance, such as your co-workers, colleagues, team-members, etc.).
+If your payment method fails or you are past due on amounts owed, we may collect fees owed using other collection mechanisms and suspend your license until payment is made.
+You are also responsible for paying any governmental taxes imposed on your use of the Software, including, but not limited to, sales, use, or value-added taxes.

 8.4 No Refunds.
 All fees and charges are earned upon receipt by us and are nonrefundable unless negotiated otherwise, except (a) as expressly set forth herein, and/or (b) as required by applicable law.